Waterbody and Watershed Plans and Projects

 - Become a water quality monitor in the watershed.

 - Participate in volunteer workdays.

-- Take a watershed tour.
+- Take a watershed tour by bike!

 - Visit the Friends of Lake Kegonsa Society's website to learn more about the group.
 They support the work we all do to improve the Door Creek watershed because it benefits Lake Kegonsa water quality.

 Send a message to email@example.com and let us know you would like to receive occasional updates about what’s happening in the watershed, and ask your specific questions about volunteering, touring, and meeting others who care about Door Creek.